AirPods are connected but no sound? Try these fixes

 Set the AirPods Hands-Free AG Audio as the Default Device in Windows

-10. Reset the Airpods to the Factory Defaults
+10. Reset AirPods to Factory Defaults

-5. Confirm to forget the pods and restart the iPhone.
+5. Confirm and restart your iPhone.

-7. Press and hold the Setup button of the AirPods.
+7. Press and hold the Setup button.

 Reset AirPods Pro to the Factory Defaults